-Types of knowledge management systems are often understood as synonyms of knowledge management, but are really just versions of it.
-The most common types are as follows:
+Types of knowledge management systems are often understood as synonyms of knowledge management but are really just different versions of it.
+The most common types are:

-- Content management system – a focused knowledge management system specified for the use of writers and designers to more simply create, edit, publish, and distribute content.
+- Content management systems: A focused knowledge management system that helps writers and designers simply create, edit, publish, and distribute content.
 The content management process is a more focused type of knowledge management.

-- Information management system – general term for a knowledge management software used to record and relay messages and processing in an organization
+- Information management system: This is a general term for knowledge management software that’s used to record and relay messages and processing in an organization.

-- Business intelligence system – a system in which large amounts of an organization’s raw data is organized and analyzed to assist in knowledge management.
+- Business intelligence system: A system in which large amounts of an organization’s raw data is organized and analyzed to assist in the knowledge management process.

 Knowledge Management in Theory and Practice